the-teachingRSE-project/competencies/competencies.md

 These skills, while already numerous are also generic on purpose.
 They span a multidimensional space in which the day-to-day tasks and responsibilities of an RSE can be found.
-A snapshot of what this means today was obtained from learners and novice RSEs that we asked during the Paderborn workshop what they would like to have learnt.
+A snapshot of what this means today was obtained from learners and novice RSEs that we surveyed during the Paderborn deRSE workshop.
+The question was what they would have like to learn before becoming an RSE.
 Among the top five things mentioned were:

 - Testing.
 This task is a manifestation of the SE competencies of DOCBB and MOD since a model of the software is required in order to write good tests that